ABRG-Models/morphologica/README.cmake.md

 ## Dependencies

 First, ensure you have the necessary dependencies installed.
-Classes in morphologica use Armadillo, OpenGL, Freetype, glfw3 and HDF5.
+Classes in morphologica use nlohmann-json, rapidxml, Armadillo, OpenGL, Freetype, glfw3 and HDF5.
 You won't necessarily need all of these; it depends on which classes you will use (see [here](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md#linking-a-morphologica-program) for details).
-For visualisation, you only need OpenGL, Freetype and glfw3.
+For visualisation, you only need OpenGL, Freetype and glfw3 and the header files for  nlohmann-json and rapidxml.
 Platform-specific instructions can be found in the files [README.build.linux.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.linux.md), [README.build.mac.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.mac.md) and [README.build.windows.md](https://github.com/ABRG-Models/morphologica/blob/main/README.build.windows.md).

 ## Three necessities to build